 Our preferred pocket sized gun is the Glock 42 in .380.
-Don't carry a "pocket gun" loose in your pocket with a pocket holster.
+Don't carry a "pocket gun" loose in your pocket without a pocket holster.
 The pocket holster covers the trigger guard of the gun and keeps the gun oriented properly so you can draw it.
 Pocket carry draw is much slower than belt holster draw, so pocket carry is not the ideal way to carry.

 Your gun is life safety equipment.

 A self-defense gun is life-safety equipment.
 It should be a brand and model that's been proven reliable, preferably one that's been tested hard by serious shooters and has been used to win matches and/or is carried by police or military personnel.
 Be careful about purchasing newly introduced models.
 Running version 1.0 of software is always a bad idea, and doing the same thing with guns is often risky, as new models get recalled or upgraded.

 There are a lot of gun models on the market, but if you look in the holsters and gun bags of people who shoot well, and shoot a lot, and who take shooting seriously, the guns we've listed above are in common use.
 Popular guns have more widely available holsters, magazines, upgrade parts, and gunsmiths knowledgable in their maintenance and repair.